In Memory of Two Outstanding Leaders

 Dr. Noonan was an innovator in her field.
 She was the first pediatric cardiologist at the University of Iowa Stead Family Children’s Hospital, where she observed a rare heart defect in children that was accompanied by distinct physical characteristics.
 The condition, characterized by distinct facial traits, short stature, and congenital cardiac defects, is now named “Noonan Syndrome.”

-Through her more than half decade of service, Dr. Noonan considered her patients and students to be like children of her own.
+Through her more than half century of service, Dr. Noonan considered her patients and students to be like children of her own.
 Even in her more recent years she remained involved with medicine, and she volunteered her time to see young patients with sick hearts across Kentucky.

 Dr. Noonan studied chemistry at the Albertus Magnus College and received her medical degree from the University of Vermont.
 She completed a residency at Cincinnati Children’s Hospital and a fellowship at Children’s Hospital in Boston.